sketchyTK/mario-cosplay-randomizer/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 This project can be used to determine what form of Mario suits you for your application such as cosplaying.
+It is for entertainment purposes only.